bullhornfixie/CV-1/README.md

 *Really great readme, I enjoyed reading it!
 You shared some really great context here, and the instructions on how to run it were clear ~ Makers Coach*

 ### Personable
 I'm able to quickly build rapport with people and engage on a personal level.
-When I started out as a portfolio manager, I had no clients and the company offered me an orphan client base.
-Over 12 months I revived over 100 clients from dormant to active through my relationship building ability.
+As a developer, I feel comfortable speaking with stakeholders and have client facing experience from previous roles where diluting technical jargon into client friendly language became an art form.

 ### Self Starter
 In 2018, I wanted to live in Barcelona for the summer.
-So I hired a Spanish teacher in England, found an apartment, and then got on a plane.
+So I learnt basic Spanish, found an apartment, and then got on a plane.
 My apartment fell through hours after arriving and I stayed in a hotel with a social terrace for 2 nights to work out a plan B. Here, I made a group of local friends, managed to source a new apartment, found a co-working space to run my business, brought a bike, enrolled in Spanish night school and met a Spanish girlfriend...in 2 weeks!
 This gave me the confidence that I could be dropped in a foreign situation and make it work.

 ### Cool Under Pressure
 Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm hit the mmountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of six who became stranded.
 This was a test of critical thinking in an unexpected situtation.